DSuveges/TorrentData/Music_Torrent - Genres/README.md

     "\nNumber of different genre definitions:", raw_genre_difinitions,
     "\nNumber of torrents without genre definition:", UnAssignedTorrents, "(", UnAssignedRatio, "% of the total torrent population)\n")
 ```
+**Output:**
+> Number of torrent files: 70282
+> Number of assigned genres: 142248
+> Number of different genre definitions: 2279
+> Number of torrents without genre definition: 2684 ( 3.82 % of the total torrent population)

+Based on the generated report, users assigned over 140 thousand genres to 70 thousand uploaded music, and only 4% of the music had no genre assigned.
+The variability of the genre definitions is unimaginable: more than 2200 definitions were used!

+### Step 2.
+Cleaning genre list

+To make the genre definition list more concise, with the combination of Perl scripts and R commands, I constructed a genre mask set to fix the most frequently made typo-s and inconsistent defintions.
+In this process, I selected the first 100 most commonly used genres and manually processed them to get rid of non-meaningful words and typos.
+I also pooled closely related genres like "nordic metal" and "viking metal".
+Then I repeated this process where newer and newer definitions come up to the top 100.

+#### Step 2/a: the most frequently used 100 genres

+The most frequently used 100 genres cover 86% of the total torrent population while

+To characterize the homogeneity and representativeness of the initial definition set, I calculated the ratio of torrents represented by the most frequently used 100 genres.